LOCATION

 Black pearls, hand-blocked fabrics, exquisitely carved

-vanilla beans can all be purchased in the markets and shops of Tahiti.
+and vanilla beans can all be purchased in the markets and shops

-French imports such as perfumes, are available in duty free shops.
+of Tahiti.
+French imports such as perfumes, are available in duty

-Stores are normally closed daily for a long lunch, on Saturday afternoon
+free shops.
+Stores are normally closed daily for a long lunch, on

 TELEPHONE

-is easy in French Polynesia, whether calling from your hotel or from
+calls is easy in French Polynesia, whether calling from your hotel

-the public phone booths.
-Most of the public telephones can be operated
+or from the public phone booths.
+Most of the public telephones can

-with phone cards, which can be purchased in various denominations
+be operated with phone cards, which can be purchased in various

 CHURCHES